Should breast implants be placed above the muscle or below the muscle? Which method is the best?

 - Combines both advantages of sub-glandular and sub-muscular techniques.

-- Natural result particular for patient with very small breasts as the upper pole of the implant is covered by both the breast muscle and tissue.
+- A natural result is particular for patients with very small breasts, as both the breast muscle and tissue cover the upper pole of the implant.

 - Lower risk of the formation of capsular contracture.

 - The possibility of implant dropping is reduced as the muscle and fascia secure the implant and keep it in the right position.